OaDsis/DerainCycleGAN/README.md

 ### Pre-trained Models
 You can download pre-trained models from [here]()

+Taking testing Rain100L as an example.
+Download pre-trained model and put it into the folder "./results/Rain100L", then the content is just like:

+"./results/Rain100L/net_best_*****.pth"

 ### Usage
 #### Prepare dataset:
 Taking training Rain100L as an example.
 Download Rain100L (including training set and testing set) and put them into the folder "./datasets", then the content is just like: